 All students on our degree courses are registered for this class on Myplace.
-It contains information about all aspects of our classes, including background details on the topics covered.
-You can also consult with the lecturer currently in charge of a particular class if you want further information.
+It contains information about all aspects of our modules, including background details on the topics covered.
+You can also consult with the lecturer currently in charge of a particular module if you want further information.
 When choosing your curriculum, please note the following points.

-- You should ensure that you have taken or are taking any stated pre-requisites for a class. - Ensure a reasonable split of classes between Semester 1 and Semester 2.
+- You should ensure that you have taken or are taking any stated pre-requisites for a module. - Ensure a reasonable split of modules between Semester 1 and Semester 2.
 In most cases this will be 60 credits in each semester.
-For some degree courses you have the option of choosing more than 60 credits in one semester (e.g. 80/40), but please be aware that, e.g. 80 credits in one semester may be challenging. - Student Business will allow you to amend your curriculum up to the end of the second week in each teaching semester.
+For some degree courses you have the option of choosing more than 60 credits in one semester (e.g. 70/50 or 80/40), but please be aware that, e.g. 80 credits in one semester may be challenging. - Student Business will allow you to amend your curriculum up to the end of the second week in each teaching semester.
 In other words, any provisional curriculum you submit in March is not final.
-Indeed, we suggest that you sample the lectures in all optional classes available to you at the start of each semester before making a final decision. - Once it becomes available, check your provisional timetable to ensure that the lectures for your classes do not clash.
+Indeed, we suggest that you sample the lectures in all optional modules available to you at the start of each semester before making a final decision. - Once it becomes available, check your provisional timetable to ensure that the lectures for your modules do not clash.
 (Do not focus on tutorial clashes at this stage alternatives are often available.)

-INFORMATION ON COMPULSORY AND OPTIONAL CLASSES
+INFORMATION ON COMPULSORY AND OPTIONAL MODULES

-The tables below contain information about the compulsory and optional classes for each Department of Mathematics and Statistics Honours and MMath degree course in Year 3.
+The tables below contain information about the compulsory and optional modules for each Department of Mathematics and Statistics Honours and MMath degree course in Year 3.

-- Normally students are expected to choose a curriculum of 120 credits in Year 3. - All classes with leading digit "3" (e.g. MM301, MM307, CS308, PH352, ...) are at level 3; classes with leading digit "4" are at level 4. - This information is subject to change refer to the Course Regulations document for the latest details.
-Information about all classes can be found at the University's Class Catalogue (or Module Catalogue):
+- Normally students are expected to choose a curriculum of 120 credits in Year 3. - All modules with leading digit "3" (e.g. MM301, MM307, CS308, PH352, ...) are at level 3; modules with leading digit "4" are at level 4. - This information is subject to change refer to the Course Regulations document for the latest details.
+Information about all modules can be found at the University's Module Catalogue (or Class Catalogue):